-CAEATFA is working with the CPUC, IOUs, finance companies and several key vendors to develop a series of energy efficiency financing programs.
+CAEATFA is working with the CPUC, IOUs, finance companies and several other key partners to develop a series of energy efficiency financing programs.

 The following table describes the primary program participants and their roles.
 A complete list of organizations who make up the CHEEF infrastructure can be viewed in Appendix 1.